 It was recognised that if the visitor experience could be managed in real time this could benefit visitors by:

 - Enhancing communications – for example by delivering timely information and recommendations

-- Reducing queues and pinch-points around the site
+- Reducing lines and pinch-points around the site

 - Ensuring people better found their way around, including to out-of-the-way areas